hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Oh but that was when I reported user's page, not the message.

 [7:30:44](#0oXSsS3FU1b1dmFsiEoAMjuAXGx0DxddFUBD8ppBJcw) <hiiamboris (NOT THIS ONE)>:
-As gitter is matrix's toy now, I doubt it's "report" button is even connected to anything Ì†ΩÌ∏â Especially since with OAuth2 most accounts are not on the gitter itself.
+As gitter is matrix's toy now, I doubt it's "report" button is even connected to anything üòâ Especially since with OAuth2 most accounts are not on the gitter itself.

 [7:31:35](#DU9tnDv02oEWI4bHw7xs6OK6u-vmvTxqL8x2dU7-v1M) <hiiamboris (NOT THIS ONE)>: